JoJo isn't done yet

 Pain has fueled me.
 There could be anger, but at the root of it is also pain or frustration, but then it’s really pain.
 Even the pain of losing my father—you work with what you got.
 If you got pain, work with it.

-This interview have been edited for length and clarity.
+This interview has been edited for length and clarity.